naseemakhtar994/easySocial/README.md

-###I VAVE NO IDEA HOW TO USE JCENTER, BINTRAY, OR EVEN MAVEN....
-DOWNLOAD THE AAR HERE...https://github.com/Xstar97/easySocial/blob/master/easysocial-release.aar?raw=true
 # easySocial
 easily launch any social app with your page/profile/etc.

-pros:

-Adding social media integration is great for your app & users because it allows those same users to do the following:

-1. read up on your updates/messages/etc

-2. share crap about your app with all their friends/families/co-workers/you name it(more users may even try your app!)

-3. basically free advertisement/ratings shared to thousands of people!

-cons:

-Adding social media integration MAY NOT be great for your app & users because it allows those same users to LEAVE your app...& if you send them to a SOCIAL MEDIA APP...then they might not EVER return to your app...so bear that in mind!

-BUT, hey I am developer in his infancy so what the hell do I know?

 Have you ever found it difficult to add social media integration into any of your apps?